Requirements & Information

 Hearings Required to Take Place Before the Magistrate

-The following is a list of motions that are to be scheduled with Magistrate Ellis.
-In addition to discovery-related motions and motions directed to the pleadings, there is a list of miscellaneous motions that Magistrate Ellis has been hearing, and will continue to hear.
+The following is a list of motions that are to be scheduled with the Civil Magistrate.
+In addition to discovery-related motions and motions directed to the pleadings, there is a list of miscellaneous motions that the Civil Magistrate has been hearing, and will continue to hear.

 The list below is not all inclusive.
 If you should have a motion not listed below that is either discovery related or directed to a pleading, that motion should also be scheduled in front of the magistrate.